Lawsuit says FasTrak charged unfair penalties: Here's the result

 Motorists without a FasTrak account were supposed to get a toll invoice in the mail.
 But the suit claimed thousands never received their invoices, mostly due to address mistakes.
 Rather than finding a correct address, the suit says FasTrak kept piling on penalties.

-"They just shredded the return mail and imposed penalties on these motorists for failing to pay the toll," said class action lawsuit lawyer Adam Gutride.
+"They just shredded the return mail (bridge-toll invoices) and imposed penalties on these motorists for failing to pay the toll," class-action attorney Adam Gutride said..

+"I never got a single notice," said plaintiff Michael Saliani,of San Rafael.
+He said he racked up more than $9000 in penalties before he saw a single invoice.
+Fastrak said he should have known to look for them and inquire, since he'd crossed multiple times without paying.

 WATCH FasTrak wants to keep tolling policies a secret

-FasTrak said it changed its policies since then, but wanted to keep them secret, saying motorists could use the information to avoid paying tolls.
+FasTrak said it changed its policies over the years of the lawsuit, to prevent unwitting violators from incurring multiple penalties.
+But it wanted to keep those policies a secret, saying motorists could use the information to "game the systemn" and avoid paying tolls.

-The agency then tried to bar the public from the courtroom -- but that failed after 7 On Your Side objected.
+The Bay Area Toll Authority, hoping to keep that policy under wraps during the trial, tried to bar the public from the courtroom.
+The effort failed after 7 On Your Side objected.

-"It's troubling that the tolling agencies have this view of California motorists," said Gutride.
+"It's troubling that the tolling agencies have this view of California motorists," Gutride said.
+"They believe the public is out to cheat.
+Out to get them.".

 The lawsuit asked for refunds for motorists who never received their bridge toll invoices before FasTrak piled on penalties.

-But in an 81-page ruling, a San Francisco Superior Court judge found no evidence to show motorists were denied due process rights.
+But in an 81-page ruling, San Francisco Superior Court Judge Anne-Christine Massullo found little evidence to show motorists were denied due process rights.

 The court did rule in favor of a Mill Valley couple named in the suit.